 - Filing a Defence to a Claim, and

 - Paying appropriate fees to the Court.

 Those are matters that a barrister cannot do on your behalf (unless the barrister has the additional authorisation to conduct litigation).
-Even without the specific authorisation a barrister can still assist you with matters that fall within the definition of ‘conducting litigation’, for example by drafting a Defence (preparing the written document) so that the individual can then file that document at Court or serve it on the other party.
+Even without the specific authorisation a barrister can still assist you with matters that fall within the definition of ‘conducting litigation’, for example by drafting a Defence (preparing the written document) so that the individual can then file that document at Court and/or serve it on the other party personally.